The natural resources program is an interdisciplinary program blending science, management and policy.

 We rely on earth's natural resources for our daily needs.
 Yet nature's interactions are complex and human activities make them even more so.
 As the earth's population increases, the added concern of the sustainability of these resources becomes very real.
 An OSU-Cascades degree in natural resources gives graduates a working knowledge of a broad span of natural resources, their diversity and interdependence, and the critical relationships between humans and their natural environment.

-The B.S. in Natural Resources is an interdisciplinary program blending science, management and policy.
+The bachelor of science degree in natural resources is an interdisciplinary program blending science, management and policy.
 Students receive a bachelor of science after taking courses that include ecology, fish and wildlife, watershed management, habitat restoration, environmental ethics and law, sociology, and resource policy.
 While taking courses across the spectrum of natural resource areas, students can specialize in one of the following specialty options: conservation and technology, fish and wildlife conservation or policy and management.